 Before we get started in learning how to make this calendula shortbread – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-Vegan Gluten-Free Calendula Shortbread
+Homemade Vegan Gluten-Free Calendula Shortbread

-- 1/3 cup maple syrup
+- 1/3 cup maple syrup or raw honey

-- Dash of salt
+- Pinch of sea salt

-- 1/4 tsp pure vanilla extract
+- 1/4 tsp vanilla extract

 - 2 tbsp lemon juice